Audit Firm Scalebox

 What does the Scalebox do?

-The Scalebox team will focus its work on areas where we have common findings, where requirements are changing or where firms need to focus as they grow.
-These will be identified in conjunction with our Supervision teams, from our general knowledge of the audit market and from issues raised by firms themselves.
-The Scalebox team will be able to adapt its work to respond to new risks or issues as they arise.
+The Scalebox is a flexible mechanism for us to engage with suitable firms in areas where they most need help.
+The Scalebox team focuses its work on areas where the FRC has common findings, where requirements are changing or where firms need to focus as they grow.
+These are identified in conjunction with our Supervision division teams, from our general knowledge of the audit market and from issues raised by firms themselves.
+The Scalebox team adapts its work to respond to new risks or issues as they arise.

 It is important to note that the Scalebox:

-• will not have any involvement in a specific audit prior to it being completed and archived.
+- will not have any involvement in a specific audit prior to it being completed and archived.

-• will not prescribe how firms should develop their quality or risk management systems or respond to feedback provided by the FRC.
+- will not prescribe how firms should develop their quality or risk management systems or respond to feedback provided by the FRC.
 Our role is to identify areas for improvement and share good practices.
 It is the firm’s responsibility to consider our feedback and to consider, in a timely manner, what action to take in the context of the firm’s business model and quality management procedures.

 How can my firm apply?